Reducing the amount of carbohydrates in your diet is one of the best ways to lose weight.

 Choose carbohydrate sources that include fiber.
 If you prefer a “moderate” carb intake then try to choose unrefined starch sources like potatoes, sweet potatoes, oats, rice and other non-gluten grains.

-Added sugar and wheat are always bad options and should be avoided, unless perhaps on special occasions.
+Added sugar and refined wheat are always bad options and should be limited.